Emulating the local Kuramoto model with an injection-locked photonic crystal laser array: Array configuration

 \section{Array configuration}

 Although the investigation of rich physics emerging from coupled phase oscillators is beyond the scope of this paper, we briefly simulate a one-dimensional chain of indirectly coupled PhC lasers and demonstrate that our device can actually reproduce collective dynamics predicted for the one-dimensional local Kuramoto chain \cite{Zheng1998}.
 The chain of indirectly coupled PhC lasers is schematically illustrated in Fig. \ref{fig:tree}(a), where eleven laser cavities and ten cold cavities are alternately aligned.
 Of course, the configuration of cavities to realize the local Kuramoto chain is not limited to that shown in Fig. \ref{fig:tree}(a), and various configurations can be imagined.
 For a one-dimensional chain, in principle, even the periodic boundary condition may be implemented with a ring-like configuration.
 For simplicity, for all the laser cavities, we assume $\beta_i=0.001$, $\varepsilon_i=1.0$, and $\gamma_i\equiv1$.
 Similarly, all the cold cavities have the same resonance frequencies and photon decay rate: $\Omega_i=1\gamma_1$ and $\Gamma_i=\gamma_1\equiv1$ for all $i$.
+In Section 6 in the supplemental material, we demonstrate large-scale synchronization when the parameter values of all laser and cold cavities are slightly different.
 Furthermore, as in Section 3, we assume that all the coupling constants have the same strengths: $g_{i}=g$ for all $i$.
 Meanwhile, the resonance frequencies of the eleven laser cavities are randomly distributed around a mean frequency $\bar{\omega}_i=1\gamma_1$ [for the actual values of $\omega_i$, please see the caption of Fig. \ref{fig:tree}].
 Note that since all the laser and cold cavities have similar resonance frequencies and the coupling strengths are smaller than the cavity decay rates, an adiabatic elimination condition similar to Eq. (\ref{eq:ad_conditions}) is satisfied, and thus corresponding simple phase equations of motion are expected to exist.

 By directly simulating the full coupled-mode equations corresponding to the configuration shown in Fig. \ref{fig:tree}(a), we calculated the mean frequencies of the laser oscillations as a function of the coupling strength $g$ [see the synchronization tree in Fig. \ref{fig:tree}(b)].
 As Fig. \ref{fig:tree}(b) indicates, with an increase in coupling strength $g$, synchronized clusters are gradually formed, and finally all clusters merge into a single fully synchronized cluster at $g\simeq0.07\gamma_1$ [see G on Fig. \ref{fig:tree}(b)].
 Similarly to Ref. \cite{Zheng1998}, when two [at A, B, C in Fig. \ref{fig:tree}(b)] or three [at D, E in Fig. \ref{fig:tree}(b)] adjacent oscillators (or clusters) have close oscillation frequencies, they form a new synchronized cluster with an increase in coupling strength.
 When adjacent clusters have largely different frequencies, while non-adjacent clusters have similar frequencies, the non-adjacent clusters form a synchronized cluster.
 In fact, the synchronization denoted by F in Fig. \ref{fig:tree}(b) consists of the non-adjacent oscillators (clusters) L1-3 and L7-11.
 Furthermore, in Fig. \ref{fig:tree}(c), we show a synchronization tree calculated with the local Kuramoto chain [Eq. (\ref{eq:Kuramoto_array})] corresponding to Fig. \ref{fig:tree}(b).
 The fact that both synchronization trees have almost the same structures indicates that our proposed device will actually emulate the local Kuramoto model.